AnshBhatia7777/AnshBhatia7777/README.md

 - 👋 Hi, I’m @AnshBhatia7777
-- 👀 I’m interested in learning and adpating new skills
+- 👀 I’m interested in learning and adapting new skills
 - 📫 How to reach me [@Ansh Bhatia](https://in.linkedin.com/in/ansh-bhatia)
 - 😄 Pronouns: He//Him
 - ⚡ Fun fact: Eat..Sleep..Code..Repeat